spencerwooo/dSVA/README.md

 # dSVA

-dSVA — Boosting Generative Adversarial Transferability with Self-supervised Vision Transformer Features
+> Boosting Generative Adversarial Transferability with Self-supervised Vision Transformer Features. *To be accepted at ICCV 2025.*